phdmatamoros/AGHM-CV/index.md

 <p align="justify">2006 - 2011. <a href="https://www.uam.mx/lang/eng/index.html">Autonomous Metropolitan University</a>, Mexico City. <a href="http://die.izt.uam.mx/index.php/ingenieria-electronica/">Electronic Engineer</a>.</p>
 <p align="justify">2011 - 2013. <a href="https://www.ipn.mx/">National Polytechnic Institute</a>, Mexico City.
 Title of the Thesis: "Optimization and Application of Unsupervised Learning Algorithms" <a href="https://posgrados.esimecu.ipn.mx/index.php?option=com_content&amp;view=category&amp;layout=blog&amp;id=20&amp;Itemid=142">Master in Microelectronics Engineering</a>.</p>
-<p align="justify">2014 - 2018. <a href="https://www.ipn.mx/">National Polytechnic Institute</a>, Mexico City.<a href="DoctoralDissertation.pdf">Title of the Thesis "Facial Expression Recognition"</a>,<a href="https://posgrados.esimecu.ipn.mx/index.php?option=com_content&amp;view=category&amp;layout=blog&amp;id=17&amp;Itemid=141">Ph.D. on Communications and Electronics</a> (With Distinction).</p>
+<p align="justify">2014 - 2018. <a href="https://www.ipn.mx/">National Polytechnic Institute</a>, Mexico City. <a href="DoctoralDissertation.pdf">Title of the Thesis "Facial Expression Recognition"</a>,<a href="https://posgrados.esimecu.ipn.mx/index.php?option=com_content&amp;view=category&amp;layout=blog&amp;id=17&amp;Itemid=141">Ph.D. on Communications and Electronics</a> (With Distinction).</p>

 <h2 id="research-stays">Research stays</h2>

-<p align="justify"><a href="https://www.polimi.it/en/">Polytechnic of Milan</a>, Milano Italy (October 2012 - March 2013) Research was conducted on facial expressions using OpenCV to detect the face, followed by the proposal of a machine learning technique to recognize the facial regions.
+<p align="justify"><a href="https://www.polimi.it/en/">Polytechnic of Milan</a>, Milano Italy (October 2012 - March 2013).
+Research was conducted on facial expressions using OpenCV to detect the face, followed by the proposal of a machine learning technique to recognize the facial regions.
 Advisor <a href="https://bonarini.faculty.polimi.it/">Ph.D.
 Andrea Bonarini</a>.</p>
-<p align="justify"><a href="https://www.uec.ac.jp/">University of Electro-communications</a>, Tokyo, Japan (April 2015 - March 2016) Recognition of facial expressions in the wild.
+<p align="justify"><a href="https://www.uec.ac.jp/">University of Electro-communications</a>, Tokyo, Japan (April 2015 - March 2016).
+Recognition of facial expressions in the wild.
 Advisor <a href="http://www.rlg.sys.es.osaka-u.ac.jp/">Ph.D.
 Takayuki Nagai</a>.</p>

 <h2 id="other-courses">Other courses</h2>
 <p align="justify">Japanese University Studies in Science &amp; Technology (<a href="http://www.fedu.uec.ac.jp/en/future_students/jusst/">JUSST</a>) (April 2015 - March 2016).</p>

 <h2 id="industry-experience">Industry experience</h2>
-<p align="justify">Senior Consultant in Artificial Intelligent at <a href="https://mexico.praxisglobe.com/">Praxis(Mexico)</a> (April 2018 - December 2018) .
+<p align="justify">Senior Consultant in Artificial Intelligent at <a href="https://mexico.praxisglobe.com/">Praxis(Mexico)</a> (April 2018 - December 2018).
 I kept in touch with all areas at Praxis to apply AI in areas such as big data, healthcare, finance, etc. I was responsible for creating white papers and advising customers on how to apply AI.</p>
 <h2 id="academic-experience">Academic experience</h2>
 <h3>Postdoctoral Stay</h3>